proyecto26/Phaser-Kinetic-Scrolling-Plugin/README.md

 ![Kinetic Scrolling Plugin](https://raw.githubusercontent.com/jdnichollsc/Phaser-Kinetic-Scrolling-Plugin/gh-pages/img/plugin.png)

-I wanted to simulate horizontal and vertical scrolling in my games to display levels or a section of authors using only the canvas element in HTML5, but I couldn't find a good solution... so I decided to create my own plugin to Phaser Framework :D
+The vertical and horizontal scrolling is very useful feature in the games for example to display a section of levels and with this plugin you can simulate the scrolling within a **canvas** element of **HTML5**... so check this awesome plugin to **Phaser Framework**!

 > Kinetic scrolling based on http://ariya.ofilabs.com/2013/11/javascript-kinetic-scrolling-part-2.html